Skip to content

 3. Use

-All that's left now is to retrieve services from the container.
+All that's left now is to retrieve dependencies from the container.

-To fetch services from the container, call .get on the container instance with the type you wish to retrieve.
+To fetch dependencies from the container, call .get on the container instance with the type you want to retrieve.

 views/posts.py